daviden1013/llm-ie/README.md

 ```
 </details>

-In this quick start demo, we use OpenRouter to run Llama-4-Scout.
+In this quick start demo, we use OpenRouter to run Llama-4-Scout for prompt engineering and Llama-3.1-70B-Instruct for entity and attribute extraction.
 The outputs might be slightly different with other inference engines, LLMs, or quantization.

 ### Prompt engineering by chatting with LLM agent